Tom Shanley, SVP of Technology Services for SmartSource

 In the past, voluntary departures or forced terminations were handled by an employee’s direct manager and the HR department and rarely included IT.
 Today, however, business owners must account for the technical offboarding of employees to safeguard company data and prevent future access.

-IT and HR departments must align offboarding processes and policies with negating the risks associated with potentially malicious behavior post-termination.
+IT and HR departments must align the employee offboarding processes and policies with negating the risks associated with potentially malicious behavior post-termination.
 While commonplace for employees to receive an overview of their lapsing financial and medical benefits, revoking access to internal and external systems is often an afterthought.

 Documenting every folder, application, and website an employee uses for their job is critical.
 This action alone helps mitigate unwarranted access at the time of termination if a simple checklist is followed.
 Typically, it is best to have your IT team follow your internal offboarding policy while management and HR conduct the termination.
 As a result, when the employee exits the building, they’re also exiting your network.